iiSeymour/tweetdns/README.md

  - Make account private [optional]
  - Register account with https://dev.twitter.com/
  - Create new application to get a Consumer Key and Secret
- - Add Key and Secret to Tweeter class in tweetdns.py
+ - Add Key and Secret in settings.py
  - Start daemon `./tweetdns start`
  - Follow your new twitter account to get updates when your IP changes